keymapperorg/KeyMapper/docs/contributing.md

 #### Production releases

-1. Check that all translations are >90% complete in CrowdIn.
+1. Check that all translations are merged.
 2. Credit the translators in the About screen in the app and in the index.md on the documentation website.
 3. Manually edit CHANGELOG.md with the *all* changes.
 4. Open the KeyMapper folder in a terminal and run `fastlane prod`.
 This will release the production build to the open-testing track on Google Play.
 Once it is approved by Google Play you must promote the release from open testing to the production track in Google Play.